dvanmosselbeen/dvm-docs/OS/GNU-Linux/Debian/README.md

 # The package manager

-You can easily manage your package with the apt-get, apt-cache tools.
+You can easily manage your package with the `apt` tools, which is a collection of tools including `apt-get`, `apt-cache` etc.

-There's also aptitude which i strongly recommend.
+There's also `aptitude` which i strongly recommend but is not so user friendly at all.
+If you don't want to bother, `apt` is just fine and you don' need `aptitude`.
+Beside apt and aptitude, theirs a un numerous number of other applications, command line or with a graphical interface.

 ## apt

 `apt-get` is the default package manager on Debian.
-There are other package managers available such as `aptitude`.
+There are other package managers available such as `aptitude` etc but in this section we will try to show you how much `apt` rules!

 Before searching or installing anything with `apt-get`, we need to retrieve it's new list of packages: